 Some thinkers, like Jung and Sheldrake, see individual human consciousness like an island in a huge ocean in which there are countless other islands.
 Above the surface of the water – waking self-awareness – there is a sense of separate existence, with definite boundaries where the shore meets the sea.
 Beneath the surface however, one island is connected to all other islands.
 The land stretches away under the waves and rises here and there into other islands.
 So, it is thought, personal awareness, beneath our everyday consciousness, shades off into a connection with a collective unconscious we all share.
 Through this connection we may be able to arrive at insights into other people otherwise denied to us.

 In recent years there has been a lot of research very strongly suggesting that the quantum level of the universe is such a universal memory and consciousness.
-(See The Field by Anne McTaggart).
+See Physics – new physics and the mind

 Jung describes the collective unconscious as the ‘inherited potentialities of human imagination.
 It is the all controlling deposit of ancestral experiences from untold millions of years, the echo of prehistoric world events to which each century adds an infinitesimal small amount of variation and differentiation.
 These primordial images are the most ancient, universal, and deep thoughts of mankind.’